Stable Subgroups of the Genus Two Handlebody Group: Constructing a Factor System with Unbounded Products

 With the classification of the subcomplexes of $\fs$ in hand, we can now prove that $\hh$ is an HHG with unbounded products.
 We start by using our characterization of $\fs$ given by Proposition \ref{prop:contentsoffs} to prove that $\fs$ is a factor system.

-\begin{lemma} $\fs$ is a factor system for $\M$. \end{lemma} \begin{proof} By the definition of the hyperclosure, all that must be proven is that property (2) of Definition \ref{def:factorsys} is satisfied, i.e.~that $\fs$ has finite multiplicity.
+\begin{lemma} $\fs$ is a factor system for $\M$. \end{lemma} \begin{proof} By the definition of the hyperclosure, all that must be proven is that property (2) of Definition \ref{def:factorsys} is satisfied, ie that $\fs$ has finite multiplicity.
 We will use the classification $\fs=\fs'$ afforded by Proposition \ref{prop:contentsoffs} to show that the finite multiplicity property holds with $N=14$.

 Let $(X,\Delta)$ be a vertex in $\M$, where $X = \{\alpha_1, \alpha_2, \alpha_3\}$ and $\Delta = \{\delta_1, \delta_2, \delta_3\}$.
 Of course $(X,\Delta)\in \M$ and $(X,\Delta)\in(X,\Delta)$.
 Additionally, $(X,\Delta)$ is in three combinatorial switch hyperplanes corresponding to each of the three dual curves: $C(X,\delta_1)$, $C(X,\delta_2)$, and $C(X,\delta_3)$.
-Similarly, $(X,\Delta)$ will be contained in three combinatorial twist hyperplanes corresponding to the three pants curves and their duals: $C(\alpha_1,\delta_1)$, $C(\alpha_2,\delta_2)$, and $C(\alpha_3,\delta_3)$.
+Similarly, $(X,\Delta)$ will be contained in three combinatorial twist hyperplanes corresponding to the three pants curves and their duals: $C(\alpha_1,[\delta_1])$, $C(\alpha_2,[\delta_2])$, and $C(\alpha_3,[\delta_3])$.
 The vertex is also contained in several lines and trees.
-Particularly, $(X,\Delta)$ is contained in the lines $l(X, \delta_1,\delta_2)$, $l(X,\delta_1,\delta_3)$, and $l(X,\delta_2,\delta_3)$, as well as the trees $t(\alpha_1,\alpha_2,\delta_1,\delta_2)$, $t(\alpha_1,\alpha_3,\delta_1,\delta_3)$, and $t(\alpha_2,\alpha_3,\delta_2,\delta_3)$.
+Particularly, $(X,\Delta)$ is contained in the lines $l(X, \delta_1,\delta_2)$, $l(X,\delta_1,\delta_3)$, and $l(X,\delta_2,\delta_3)$, as well as the trees $t(\alpha_1,\alpha_2,[\delta_1],[\delta_2])$, $t(\alpha_1,\alpha_3,[\delta_1],[\delta_3])$, and $t(\alpha_2,\alpha_3,[\delta_2],[\delta_3])$.
 These are all the types of subcomplexes in $\fs$ that contain $(X,\Delta)$, for a total of $14$ subcomplexes.
 Thus, property (2) is satisfied, and we have shown that $\fs$ is a factor system for $\M$. \end{proof}

 The existence of a factor system for $\M$ leads to the following corollary.

 \begin{cor} $(\hh,\is)$ is a hierarchically hyperbolic group, where $\is$ is a subset of $\fs$ containing a single element from each parallelism class in $\fs$, (excluding single $0$-cubes), and our associated set of $\delta$-hyperbolic spaces is the set of factored contact graphs $\{ \fcontact{F} : F\in \is\}$. \end{cor} \begin{proof} Via \cite[Remark 13.2]{behrstock2017} and Lemma \ref{lem:factorsys}, we can conclude that $\M$ is hierarchically hyperbolic, with domains $\is$ and $\delta$-hyperbolic spaces as described in the corollary.
 We exclude $0$-cubes so that nesting and orthogonality are mutually exclusive.